HireDale/hiredale.github.io/resume-build1.md

 ---
 # Dale [Last Name]
-Technical Writer - End-User Documentation gohiredale@gmail.com • +63 969-xxx-0969 • hiredale.com • linkedin.com/in/hiredale
+Technical Writer - End-User Documentation gohiredale@gmail.com • +63 969-xxx-0969 • hiredale.com • linkedin.com/in/dalexxxxxgxxxx

 ---

-## Professional Summary
+## PROFESSIONAL SUMMARY
-Technical writer with 13+ years’ experience creating documentation for healthcare, fintech, and SaaS products.
-Skilled in producing modular help systems, API references, and e‑learning materials for diverse audiences — from junior developers and QA bootcampers to clinicians, pharmacists, patients, and internal technical teams.
-Adept at balancing technical precision with accessibility, ensuring content is usable by both expert and first‑time users.
+**Technical Writer** with 13+ years creating end-user documentation for medical, healthcare, fintech, SaaS, and physical device products.
+Expert in modular help systems, release notes, and online support content that balance precision with accessibility.
+Skilled in medical and healthcare software, with additional experience in API documentation and e-learning.
+Delivers clear, usable content for both hardware and digital platforms.

----

-## Professional Development & Projects
-- **Portfolio Migration:** Migrated personal technical writing portfolio from WordPress to GitHub Pages, creating a custom site via repositories and Markdown pages.
-Applied GitHub interface fundamentals, repository structuring, and Markdown formatting to publish and maintain a live documentation portfolio.
-- **AI Tool Integration:** Exploring integration of AI tools (ChatGPT, Microsoft Copilot) into documentation workflows for content drafting, editing, and knowledge base optimization.
-- **API Documentation:** Expanding expertise in documenting RESTful APIs, including endpoint descriptions, authentication flows, and example requests/responses.

 ---